 This report looks into how youth work can contribute to the well-being and prosperity of society through an enhanced focus on entrepreneurial learning, fostering empowerment and initiative in young people.

-Realising Ambition is delighted to announce the launch of its first insight paper on defining success in replicating effective services for children and young people.
+Realising Ambition is delighted to announce the launch of its ninth insight paper that describes what cost-benefit analysis is and why it is important for service delivery organisations, funders and commissioners.

 Watch reflections from Young Academy ventures, volunteers and supporters on the programme supporting early-stage social enterprises working to improve educational opportunities for disadvantaged young people in England.

 Part of our places programme Amplify NI is a major five-year initiative to support people in Northern Ireland to take action together, to create fairer communities where everyone can thrive.
 Read the programme’s impact report here.

 This policy brief on Social Innovation in Health and Social Care is based on results of the EU-funded project “Social Innovation: Driving Force of Social Change” (SI-DRIVE).
 Highlights of this policy field are given from results of a quantitative mapping of 154 example, in-depth case studies of 15 social innovation initiatives, and policy workshops with… → Read More